Thermal conductivity of Li$_3$PS$_4$ solid electrolytes with ab initio accuracy: Introduction

 \section{Introduction}

 Thermal management is recognized as a major issue in both the design and practical manufacturing of modern batteries: insufficient or inhomogeneous thermal dissipation leads to overheating, particularly during rapid charging processes.
-Such overheating can, in turn, trigger severe events, like partial melting or explosions, or, more generally, degradation, non uniform charge conduction and dendrite formation \cite{Rao2022,Thakur2023,Wang2023}.
+Such overheating can, in turn, trigger severe events, like partial melting or explosions, or, more generally, degradation, non uniform charge conduction, and dendrite formation \cite{Rao2022,Thakur2023,Wang2023}.
 Given these circumstances, it is entirely justified to consider thermal runaway as ``the key scientific problem in battery safety research'' (verbatim from Ref.~\onlinecite{Feng2018}).
-Despite the need to study, in a quantitative way, the concurring mechanisms of heat dissipation (via ionic Joule effect) and charge flow at operating regimes, \textit{thermal} transport in solid-state electrolytes (SSEs), which constitute the core of modern Li-ion batteries, has been only scarcely investigated, especially when compared to \textit{charge} transport.
+Despite the need to study, in a quantitative way, the concurring mechanisms of heat dissipation (via ionic Joule effect) and charge flow at operating regimes, \textit{thermal} transport in solid-state electrolytes (SSEs), which constitute the core of modern Li-ion batteries, has been only scarcely investigated, especially when compared to \textit{charge} transport \cite{deshpande2020roadmap,KUDU2022168,HOMMA201153,kimura2023,de2018analysis,forrester2022,staacke2021role,Staacke2022,guo_artificial_2022,harper2024tracking,miyagawa2024accurate,Ryo2024}.
 The interest in performing measurements of the thermal conductivity for several classes of SSEs has grown only very recently \cite{Cheng2021,wu2022,Boger2023}.
-Computational studies are even fewer than experimental ones, and often rely on very crude models of microscopic thermal transport, which completely neglect the effects of vacancies, defects and, most importantly, ionic diffusion.
+Computational studies, which are abundant for other classes of ionic materials \cite{Ohtori2009,KIM2015247,Zhou2018,Knoop2023}, are even fewer than experimental ones and often rely on very crude models of microscopic thermal transport, which completely neglect the effects of vacancies, defects and, most importantly, ionic diffusion.
 This is due to the complexity of the calculations of thermal conductivity in SSEs: On the one hand, the absence of well-defined equilibrium atomic positions makes lattice methods---even when adapted to deal with disorder and defects \cite{Isaeva2019,Simoncelli2019,Caldarelli2022,Fiorentino2023}---formally not suitable for SSEs, characterized by Li-ion diffusion occurring at the same time scale of heat transfer.
 On the other hand, {although considerable theoretical efforts in the community have recently made \textit{ab initio} simulations of heat transport from equilibrium molecular dynamics (MD) possible }\cite{marcolongo2016microscopic,marcolongo2021qeheat,KangWang2017,Carbogno2017}, the computational cost makes them impractical for large-scale simulations.
+In the last decade, the rise of machine-learning potential (MLPs) in combination with the Green-Kubo (GK) theory of linear response \cite{Green,Kubo} allowed the community to study the thermal properties of several complex and large systems \cite{Sosso2012,Korotaev2019,QIAN2019100140,Li2020,Shimamura2020,LI2020100181,Mangold2020,Liu_2021,fan2021,Verdi2021,Langer2023,Xu2023,Sun2023,Pegolo2022,Pegolofrontiers2024,dong2024molecular,Tisi2021}.\\ In this paper, we address thermal conduction in a paradigmatic SSE, lithium ortho-thiophosphate (\LiPS), a promising candidate for next-generation batteries thanks to the large ionic conductivity and wide electrochemical stability of its superionic polymorphs (the $\alpha$ and $\beta$ phases) \cite{KUDU2022168,HOMMA201153,kimura2023,de2018analysis,forrester2022,staacke2021role,Staacke2022,guo_artificial_2022}.
+We leverage machine-learning potentials~\cite{Gigli2023} and {the extension of the GK theory of linear response} to multicomponent systems \cite{bertossa2019} to compute the thermal conductivity $\kappa$ of the different \LiPS\, polymorphs {(i.e., the Li-ion diffusive $\alpha$ and $\beta$ phases, as well as the nondiffusive $\gamma$ phase)} over a wide range of temperatures.
+The use of MLPs also allows us to compare estimates of $\kappa$ from different target levels of density functional theory (DFT), namely the generalized-gradient-approximation (GGA) PBEsol~\cite{perdew1996generalized,PerdewPBEsol}, the meta-GGA regularized SCAN (r$^2$SCAN)~\cite{r2SCAN} and the hybrid PBE0~\cite{adamo1999toward} functionals.